Discover Berlin, Potsdam, and Dresden

 Potsdam

-Sanssouci, the Old Town, and Cecilienhof, site of the Potsdam Conference (full-day tour): Take the train to Potsdam, where we will meet to begin the tour.
-Stroll through Sanssouci park, see the palace from the outide as well as the grave of Frederick the Great, enjoy a lunch break in the baroque old town of Potsdam, and then take a bus to the New Garden to see Cecilienhof Palace, site of the Potsdam Conference (the palace musuem is closed for renovations until Novemeber 202´7), Weather permitting, enjoy a cold drink in the "Meierei," the former royal dairy, now a brewery with Potsdam's most beautiful beer garden, before taking a bus directly back to the Potsdam Main Station to return to Berlin.
+Sanssouci, the Old Town, and Cecilienhof, site of the Potsdam Conference (full-day tour): Take the train to Potsdam, where we will meet to begin the tour (upon request, I can also meet you in Berlin).
+Stroll through Sanssouci park, see the palace from the outside (interior audio-guided tour possible on request) as well as the grave of Frederick the Great.
+Enjoy a lunch break in the charmiung baroque old town of Potsdam, and then take a bus to the New Garden to see Cecilienhof Palace, site of the Potsdam Conference (the palace musuem is closed for renovations until Novemeber 2027, but the palace, including the main rooms used for the conference, can still be viewed from the outside), Weather permitting, enjoy a tasty beer and a bratwurst in the "Meierei," the former royal dairy, now a brewery with Potsdam's most beautiful beer garden, before taking a bus directly back to the Potsdam Main Station to return to Berlin.
 Duration: 6 hours.
 Cost: 400 Euros.

 The Babelsberg Villa Colony (half-day tour): Many know that the US-president Harry Truman, the British prime ministers Winston Churchill and Clement Attlee, as well as the Soviet dictator Joseph Stalin met at Cecilienhof Palace for the Potsdam Conference.
-Less well known is where they stayed while they were here: the Babelsberg Villa Colony on the Griebnitzsee (lake).
-Here stood the summer homes of many investors, bankers, and industrialists who made their fortunes during the "Founding Era" of the Second German Empire (1870's).
+Less well known is where they stayed while they were there: the Babelsberg Villa Colony on the Griebnitzsee (lake).
+Here stand the grand summer homes of many investors, bankers, and industrialists who made their fortunes during the "Founding Era" of the Second German Empire (1870's).
 They were soon joined by prominent government officials, military officers, scientists and artists, many of whom decided to live in the colony year round.
 Reknowed architects of their time designed villas for the colony, including Alfred Grenander, Hermann Muthesius, and Ludwig Mies van der Rohe .
-After the nearby Babelsberg film studio opened in 1917, the colony film stars bought homes here.
-The Golden Age of the Colony came to end with the rise of the Nazis.
+After the nearby Babelsberg film studio opened in 1917, a few film stars bought homes here.
+The Golden Age of the Colony ended with the Nazis.
 Perhaps half of the residents were Jews, all of whom were driven into exile or murdered.
-The colony became home to not only high-ranking Nazis but also members of the military resistance to Hitler.
+Many villas then became the homes of high-ranking Nazis, but also of members of the military resistance.
 At the end of the Second World War, the colony was evacuated to make room for the delegations attending the Potsdam Conference.
-The division of Germany, which was confirmed at the conference, turned the colony into a kind of ghost town.
-Located in East Germany, the colony was now separated from West-Berlin by the Berlin Wall, with only those considered "reliable" elements allowed to live here.
-New challenges have arisen with German reunification, but the colony has once again become one of Potsdam's most-exclusive residential areas.
+The division of Germany, which was confirmed at the conference, transformed the colony into a kind of ghost town.
+Located in East Germany, the colony was now separated from neighboring Berlin by the Berlin Wall, with only those considered "reliable elements" allowed to live there.
+New challenges have arisen with German reunification, especially regarding property questions, but the colony has once again become an exclusive residential areas, home to celebrities, and a place of great historic significance, natural beauty and architectural grandeur.
 Duration:2.5 hours, Cost: 250 Euros.

-The New Garden and Surroundings: Okay, you've seen Sanssouci and a bit of the Old Town.
-But have you seen the Russian Colony?
+Hiddden Gems in Potsdam: Alexandrowka, Pentacost Hill, and the New Garden: Okay, you've already seen Sanssouci and a bit of the Old Town.
+But have you seen the Russian Colony, Potsdam's living memorial to the Russian-Prussian military alliance against Napoleon?
+Did you know that Potsdam has the oldest Orthodox Church in western Europe?
 Have you enjoyed the breath-taking views from the Belvedere on Pentacost Hill?
 Have you seen the Marble Palace on the Heiliger See lake?
-Most important of all, have you visited the Meierei, once the royal dairy and now a brewery with Potsdam's best beer garden offering not only great views out over the water towards Wannsee but also its uniquely flavored "hops tea?"
+Most important of all, have you visited the Meierei, once the royal dairy and now a brewery and beer garden, offering great views, good food, and uniquely flavored craft beer?
 Take this tour and experience it all!
 Duration: 2.5 hours.
 Cost: 250 Euros.